-Based on research, Albert Mehrabian has concluded that only 7% of communication takes place through words while 38% takes place through tone and voice and the remaining 55% take place through body language.
+Based on research, Albert Mehrabian has concluded that only 7% of feelings and attitudes takes place through the words we use in spoken communications, while 38% takes place through tone and voice and the remaining 55% take place through body language.

 The World of Work Project View

-We are slightly wary of the numbers within this model from a work context, and even Professor Mehrabian called out words of caution around the absolute accuracy of these percentage in his work.
+We are slightly wary of the precise numbers within Mehrabian’s 7-38-55 Communication Model from a work context, but that’s not really the point of the model.
+Even Professor Mehrabian called out words of caution around the absolute accuracy of these percentage in his work.
 He noted that his research focused on the communication of emotions and feeling, and acknowledged that contributing factors will be quite different when different topics are being discussed.

 Regardless of the exact accuracy of the model, or the specific topics of conversation that it relates to, we like it.
-We know the numbers could be materially incorrect, but we still think the underlying message, that words alone don’t constitute communication, is very important.
+We think the underlying message, that words alone don’t constitute communication, is very important.